ratoru/qmk_userspace/README.md

 # My QMK Keymaps

-These are my keymaps for the [Kyria rev3](https://github.com/splitkb/kyria) and the [Aurora Sweep](https://splitkb.com/collections/keyboard-kits/products/aurora-sweep).
+These are my keymaps for the [Kyria rev3](https://github.com/splitkb/kyria), [Aurora Sweep](https://splitkb.com/collections/keyboard-kits/products/aurora-sweep), and Corne.
 Learn more about how and why I created them by reading [my guide](https://ratoru.com/blog/choose-the-right-base-layout).

-It was heavily inspired by [Pascal Getreuer's keymap](https://github.com/getreuer/qmk-keymap).
-It uses a `Colemak-DH` base layer with an option to switch to `Qwerty`.
+Since first creating the keymaps, a lot has changed in the keyboard layout space.
+The introduction of new evaluation metrics has lead to much more optimized layouts than `Colemak-DH`, my previous layout.
+I am now using `Graphite`.

 I spent a lot of time trying to design a very efficient symbol layer for programming.
 To do so, I referred heavily to character and bigram frequencies in programming langues.

 The keymap is compiled using a GitHub Action.
 See more about that below.
 If you compile locally, remember to update the `qmk-firmware` repo periodically.